coleenquadros/configuration/docs/app-sre/splunk.md

 ### Indexes

 A Splunk [index](https://docs.splunk.com/Splexicon:Index) is a repository for data.
-Indexes allows partitioning of data on index keys, allowing efficient retrieval of data associated with a given index.
+Indices allows partitioning of data on index keys, allowing efficient retrieval of data associated with a given index.
 For app-sre applications, we have two separate indices for our current use cases.
-Future expansion of app-sre Splunk usage means additional indicies must be created to partition data properly.
+Future expansion of app-sre Splunk usage means additional indices must be created to partition data properly.
 Alternatively, we can use an existing index that matches the application, given we have access tokens that permit writing to an index.

 * ci-int / ci-ext: `index="jenkins"`
 * tekton-pipelines: `index="rh_tekton_pipeline"`